Some people like to label military members as rich, but the reality is quite the opposite.

 Military Money Myths

-Myth #3: Military pay increases per child.
+Myth #3: Military pay increases with each child.

 Of course, they do get tax-free BAH (Basic Allowance for Housing) in addition to that with varying amounts based on the affordability of the area.